BuildOnViction/docs/docs/whitepaper.md

 $\{ sl_1, sl_2, ..., sl_{990}\}$ (an epoch time duration equals to 1980
 seconds).

-In summary, the consensus protocol of can be formalized in Algorithm \[Al:ValidatorGeneration\].
-The
-Algorithm \[Al:ValidatorGeneration\] is simulated and explained as a process shown in Fig. [EpochProcess](#fig:EpochProcess).
+In summary, the consensus protocol of can be formalized in Algorithm ValidatorGeneration.
+The Algorithm ValidatorGeneration is simulated and explained as a process shown in Fig. [EpochProcess](#fig:EpochProcess).

 ![image](figures/Figure_Epoch.jpg){#fig:EpochProcess}